2 Primrose Cottages

 A door from the living room leads to the country style kitchen, with electric oven and hob, slim line dishwasher, fridge / freezer, washing machine and microwave.
 Complete with a wide range of pots, pans, utensils, china, glass and cutlery to ensure that you are able to cook and dine in comfort.

 Stairs rise from the living room to the bedrooms and bathroom.
-Please note that due to the steepness and open plan nature of the stairs, the property is not suitable for guests with mobility problems and children under 5 will need adult supervision at all times.
+Please note that due to the steepness and open plan nature of the stairs, the property is not suitable for guests with mobility problems and children under 5 will need adult supervision at all times; a stairgate is provided for your use.

 The main bedroom, which is finished in cool relaxing colours, has a double bed, ample wardrobe space, a flat-screen TV with integral DVD player, dressing table and chest of drawers.
 Quality linen, duvets, pillows and cushions, enhancing the luxury feel.